valoudefou/nextjs-abtasty-isr/README.md

 - Use `getStaticProps` + `revalidate` for performance and near-real-time updates.
 - You can also integrate `getServerSideProps` for user-specific personalization.
 - For dynamic `visitorId`, consider generating one based on a hash of IP/User-Agent or from cookies.

+---

+### 🔄 Latest Update

+- Previously, `getServerSideProps` was used to fetch visitor flags on every request, impacting performance and scalability.
+- The approach has been switched to `getStaticProps` with ISR, configured to revalidate every second (`revalidate: 1`).
+- This means pages are statically generated at build time and regenerated in the background at most once per second, balancing performance and near-real-time freshness.
+- For user-specific personalization, combine ISR with client-side fetching or cookies.